-See a variety of high altitude adapted plains game, including rare and endangered species of animals like the bongo, the giant forest hog and rhino.
-You can also see elephants, tree hyrax, white-tailed mongoose, suni, black-fronted duiker, mole rat, bushbucks, waterbuck and elands.
+See a variety of high-altitude adapted plains game, including rare and endangered species of animals like the bongo, the giant forest hog and the rhino.
+You can also see elephants, tree hyrax, white-tailed mongoose, suni, black-fronted duiker, mole rats, bushbucks, waterbuck and elands.
 Though not endangered, the leopard is a rare sight.

 Mima Mounds, also known as Hog Wallows, are mysterious landforms which occur at elevations of 1,500-3600 M on Mount Kenya.
 They rise to between 1 and 3 M high and stretch to 6 M in diameter.
 They also occur in the Aberdares, near Nyahururu and near the Jomo Kenyatta International Airport.
 These landforms have continued to puzzle scientists the world over for decades.
 The scientific community cannot agree on the process of their formation.
 However, one theory by Andrew Berg, a former Geologist with the US Bureau of Mines, seems to be gaining popularity.
 Berg hypothesised that vibrations from violent earthquakes could have formed the mounds.
 Interestingly, recent research now shows most termite mounds in the Kenyan highlands could indeed be Mima mounds!